branduvo/branduvo.github.io/terms/index.md

 "User" means any individual who accesses or uses the Service.

-"Daxirush Ltd" refers to the company that owns and operates the Branduvo Service.

 ## 2. Access and Use of the Service

 Our Service allows you to browse information and reviews about various products and services.
-The content found on or through this Service is the property of Daxirush Ltd or used with permission.
 You may not distribute, modify, transmit, reuse, download, repost, copy, or use said content, whether in whole or in part, for commercial purposes or for personal gain, without express advance written permission from us.

 ## 3. Affiliate Disclosure